🩺 Affordable Private Healthcare

 Other symptoms may include fever, headache, and fatigue.

-In more severe cases, strep A can cause scarlet fever, which presents with a characteristic rash, high fever, and a strawberry-like appearance of the tongue.
+In more severe cases, strep A can cause scarlet fever, characterised by a distinctive rash, high fever, and a strawberry-like appearance of the tongue.

-In rare cases, it can lead to necrotizing fasciitis, a severe infection that affects the deep layers of the skin and can rapidly spread to surrounding tissues.
-Symptoms of necrotizing fasciitis include severe pain, swelling, fever, and the presence of blisters or blackened skin.
+In rare cases, it can lead to necrotising fasciitis, a severe infection that affects the deep layers of the skin and can rapidly spread to surrounding tissues.
+Symptoms of necrotising fasciitis include severe pain, swelling, fever, and the presence of blisters or blackened skin.

 Treatment

-For more severe infections like cellulitis or necrotizing fasciitis, intravenous antibiotics are administered in a hospital setting.
+For more severe infections, such as cellulitis or necrotising fasciitis, intravenous antibiotics are administered in a hospital setting.
 In addition to antibiotics, supportive care measures such as pain management, wound care, and surgical intervention may be necessary to manage severe strep A infections.

 Prevention

-Preventing the spread of strep A infections can be challenging due to its highly contagious nature.
+Preventing the spread of strep A infections can be challenging due to the highly contagious nature of this infection.
 However, following some simple hygiene practices can significantly reduce the risk of infection.
 Regularly washing hands with soap and water, avoiding close contact with infected individuals, and covering the mouth and nose while coughing or sneezing can help prevent the transmission of the bacteria.
-It would be best if you also considered wearing a mask to reduce further the risk of passing on the infection.
+It would be best if you also considered wearing a mask to further reduce the risk of passing on the infection.

 In certain cases, such as strep throat, completing the full course of antibiotics as prescribed by the healthcare provider is crucial to prevent recurrent infections and the development of antibiotic resistance.